-A total of six semester credits must be completed with a grade of "C" or better in the First-Year Composition Core area.
+Courses must be completed with a grade of "C" or better in the First-Year Composition Core area.
 Courses must emphasize skills necessary for college-level learning and writing skills.

-Literacy and Critical Inquiry [L] 3 credits
+Literacy and Critical Inquiry [L]

-A total of three semester credits must be completed with a grade of "C" or better in the Literacy and Critical Inquiry Core area.
+Courses must be completed with a grade of "C" or better in the Literacy and Critical Inquiry Core area.
 In the [L] course, typically at the sophomore level, students gather, interpret, and evaluate evidence and express their findings in writing or speech.
 This course includes a series of graded written or spoken formal assignments.